threefoldtecharchive/jumpscaleX_archived/docs/README.md

 ## Help us improve Jumpscale

-- For feedback, or to get access to the repository on GitHub, contact us on info@incubaid.com.
+- For feedback, or to get access to the repository on GitHub, contact us on info@threefold.tech.

 ## License